janus-idp/backstage-plugins/plugins/tekton/README.md

 #### Prerequisites

 - Your Backstage application is installed and running.
 - You have installed the Tekton plugin.
-For installation process, see [Installation](#installation).
+For the installation process, see [Installation](#installation).

 #### Procedure

 1. Open your Backstage application and select a component from the **Catalog** page.
 1. Go to the **CI/CD** tab.

    The **CI/CD** tab displays the latest `PipelineRun` resources associated to a Kubernetes cluster.
-The resources include tasks to complete, and when you hover on a task card, you can view the steps to complete that particular task.
+The resources include tasks to complete.
+When you hover the mouse pointer on a task card, you can view the steps to complete that particular task.

    ![ci-cd-tab-tekton](./images/tekton-plugin-user1.png)